Airalo/data-analytics-engineer-case-study/README.md

 ### 2. Data Modelling

 Using **dbt**, build an **orders fact table** supported by any upstream transformation models.
 Where applicable, ensure appropriate handling of duplicate records.
+Additionally, feel free to add tests where appropriate to ensure data quality and reliability.

 At a minimum, the final orders table should include: